Patronicity Resources Logo

 Patronicity: How has the community responded to the project and your efforts to build a vibrant community?

 Diana: Middletown community resident responses to our work have ranged from skepticism to monthly participation in our meetings and events.
-Wesleyan faculty and students have created new courses and student-led programming that bridges Wesleyan and Middletown neighborhoods.
+Wesleyan faculty and students have created new courses and student-led programming that bridge Wesleyan and Middletown neighborhoods.

 In my position at Wesleyan, I work to identify gaps between the University's intellectual capital and community-based programming.
-Cultivating Justice responded to community-identified interests by launching new farming and public education projects not only in Middletown, but across the state.
-This past February 2023, we held a statewide convening, “Growing Power”, that brought more than 200 people to Middletown for a day of farming workshops and organizing training.
+Cultivating Justice responded to community-identified interests by launching new farming and public education projects not only in Middletown but across the state.
+This past February 2023, we held a statewide convening, “Growing Power,” that brought more than 200 people to Middletown for a day of farming workshops and organizing training.

 Patronicity: If someone wanted to become more involved in their community, what advice would you give them?